 - access resources tailored for you by your healthcare team.

-1. If you received a letter or SMS with access codes in the first week of October, Click here to complete your registration.
+If you received a letter or SMS with access codes in November or December, click here to complete your registration.
 It takes no more than 2 minutes to register.
+If you need support, please watch this short video, or email firstname.lastname@example.org.

 Any enquiries about PKB should be directed to the Trust’s Patient Advice and Liaison Service